Ashishkumar-source/assignment_linux_lab_/Assignment /lab1.md

 ### 📌 Q2 how do you check current directory and user?

-      ans= by using the pwd command.
+      ANS = by using the pwd command to check current directory and by using the whoami to check current user.